Zahnen/Guestly.Solution/README.md

 * As hotel management, I need to be able to be able to send messages and requests to staff members.

+* As hotel management, I need to be able to be able to send email campaigns to targeted customers.

 </details>